Kaitag Dictionary §

 Version History §

-v1.1 (2026, in progress): Data organized as an open repository with editorial guidelines and tooling.
+v1.1 (2026, in progress): In collaboration with Gasanov M. R. from Kirki village.
+Data organized as an open repository with editorial guidelines and tooling.
 Enriching entries with cross-references, usage examples, semantic tags, aliases, etymologies, and notes.
-With informants Person 1 (Turaga village) and Person 2 (Kirki village).
+Migrated to Kaitag script v1.2.